mattions/neuronvisio/README.rst

 and then launch::

-    sphinx-build . html
+    make html

-In the html directory you will have the online doc.
+In the `_build/html` directory you will have the online doc.